-Flutist John Romeri maintains an active teaching and performance schedule throughout the northeast, often performing with such orchestras as the American Ballet Theatre Orchestra, Orchestra of St. Luke's, Stamford, Delaware, Harrisburg, and Lancaster Symphonies, Orchestra of St. Luke's, as well as the Philadelphia Virtuosi and Black Pearl Chamber Orchestras, St. Paul's Chapel of Trinity Wall Street, and Central Park's Shakespeare in the Park.
+Flutist John Romeri maintains an active teaching and performance schedule throughout the northeast, often performing with such orchestras as the American Ballet Theatre Orchestra, Orchestra of St. Luke's, Stamford, Delaware, Harrisburg, and Lancaster Symphonies, as well as the Philadelphia Virtuosi and Black Pearl Chamber Orchestras, St. Paul's Chapel of Trinity Wall Street, and Central Park's Shakespeare in the Park.
 John is also a member of the American Modern Ensemble

 Broadway Chamber Players comprises the finest instrumentalists, composers, and conductors across classical, jazz, and new-music fields, unified by one common thread—we all perform on Broadway.
 BCP seeks to continue Broadway's great tradition of live music by bringing its musicians from the pit to the stage, further enriching the Theater District concert scene by programming diverse chamber-music concerts and providing a fresh approach to hearing some of New York City's finest musicians in an intimate setting.